 In 2011 the WRP received GIA funds to work with partners and volunteers to develop a rusty crayfish identification guide based on the 2010 poster.
 The guide was first printed in June 2011, and was revised in 2012.
 The 2012 Field Guide to the Crayfish of the White River Watershed is available in electronic format.

 In 2017 the WRP received additional GIA to funds to create illustrations of an additional crayfish species that may be found in the White River: the Appalachian crayfish (Cambarus bartonii) is native to Vermont and has been found in some high-elevation streams.
-The WRP will use the illustration to update the poster and field guide in 2018.
+The WRP will use the illustration to update the poster and field guide.

 Interested in learning more about crayfish in the White River?
 Please contact us!